-1. No MMWD officer or employee shall hold a financial interest in any party which:

-(a) Has completed a contract with MMWD within one year; or

-(b) Currently has a contract with MMWD which has not been fully performed by both parties; or if his or her job description (regardless of actual participation) includes any opportunity for participation in making of such past, current, or potential future contracts with such party.
+- 1. No MMWD officer or employee shall hold a financial interest in any party which: - (a) Has completed a contract with MMWD within one year; or - (b) Currently has a contract with MMWD which has not been fully performed by both parties; or - (c) Is on MMWD's current vendor or contractor lists, if his or her job description (regardless of actual participation) includes any opportunity for participation in making of such past, current, or potential future contracts with such party.
 "Participation" is broadly defined to include not only the actual drafting or signing of the contract, but also research or investigation regarding the matter, preparation of plans, reports, analyses, drawings, or specifications, preliminary discussion or negotiations, bid solicitation, inspection, contract administration and advising or making recommendations to the decision maker.